gokcehan/lf/doc.md

 Special expansions are provided, `%p` as the file permissions, `%c` as the link count, `%u` as the user, `%g` as the group, `%s` as the file size, `%S` as the file size but with a fixed width of five characters (left-padded with spaces), `%t` as the last modified time, `%l` as the link target, `%m` as the current mode and `%M` as the current mode but also shown in Normal mode (displaying `NORMAL` instead of a blank string).

 The `|` character splits the format string into sections.
 Any section containing a failed expansion (result is a blank string) is discarded and not shown.

-File size is formatted using first letter of IEC 80000-13:2025 prefixes for binary multiples (i.e. 1024 bytes is `1.0K`).

 ## tabstop (int) (default 8)